isabella232/click2kube-docs/README.md

 2. If successful, a new run will begin which will create a Docker image from the new binary, then push it to your Docker registry
 3. Once this completes, a third and final run will begin that will run the [Kubectl Step](https://github.com/wercker/step-kubectl) to interact with your Click2Kube cluster, and instruct it to launch an application using the kubernetes.yml file in your application Git repository!

-If all three pipelines are successful you can check the status of your new deployment on your Click2Kube cluster with:
+If all three pipelines are successful, you can check the status of your new deployment on your Click2Kube cluster with:

 ```
 kubectl get pods